AdamWentworth/Go/reader/users/README.md

-# Users Service
+# 👤 Users Service

 The users service provides profile and ownership-read APIs for the Pokemon app.
-It runs as a JWT-protected API for user-specific endpoints and exposes public trainer snapshots.
+It runs as a JWT-protected API for user-specific endpoints and also exposes public trainer snapshots.

-## Responsibilities
+## 🎯 Responsibilities

 - Serve authenticated user overview payloads (`user`, `pokemon_instances`, `trades`, `registrations`).
 - Upsert user profile fields in MySQL.